uozuAho/refactoring_to_patterns_examples/replace_conditional_with_strategy/readme.md

 isn't any better - it's a mix of capital, duration and risk calculations.
 This is just an example of how a complex conditional can be extracted to a strategy pattern - not an example of the best solution design.

+The tests are probably incorrect - I have no idea what loan capital is.
+They're just there to enforce the habit of running tests after each small change.